A Healing Herb (Lemon Balm)

 Lemon Balm is a good source of vitamin C and contains smaller amounts of vitamins A, E, and K. It provides several minerals including calcium, iron, magnesium, manganese, phosphorus, potassium and zinc.

-Lemon balm contains various phytochemicals including volatile oils such as citronellal, citral and geraniol which contribute to its characteristic aroma and general health benefits.
+Lemon Balm contains various phytochemicals including volatile oils such as citronellal, citral and geraniol which contribute to its characteristic aroma and general health benefits.

 A Healing Herb (Lemon Balm) by Sue Cartwright, Spiral Leaf